lArtiquel/netty/README.md

 ## Thank you, reader!

-Do not hesitate to leave a star, fork and pull request.
+Do not hesitate to leave a star, fork and create pull requests!